 The full details of these two factors can be seen on the ASA website here where they outline in detail the points I have shared above.

-It is and AD, so where should I disclose?
+It is an AD, so where should I disclose?

 You should always disclose as early as possible (the ASA call it a 'timely' manner on their website here).
 Here are three ways this needs to be done.

-It should be clear in the title.
+It should be clear immediately on seeing any link to your post, whether in the title, meta description or extract.
 This will mean that it is immediately obvious from search engines and your home page what the content you are sharing is.
-For reviews where I have been either paid, or asked for specific content around the content I use [AD] at the beginning of my titles.

 At the beginning of a blog post.